AlexMorson/bird-mods/README.md

 ## Development

 1. Install BepInEx as described above.
+2. Clone the `bird-mods` repository.
-2. Copy `BepInEx/core/*.dll` and `TheKingsBird_Data/Managed/*.dll` into `Lib/`.
+3. Copy `BepInEx/core/*.dll` and `TheKingsBird_Data/Managed/*.dll` into `bird-mods/Lib/`.
-3. Download [NStrip](https://github.com/BepInEx/NStrip/releases) and run `NStrip.exe -n -o -p Lib/Assembly-CSharp.dll` to make all types, methods, properties and fields public.
+4. Download [NStrip](https://github.com/BepInEx/NStrip/releases) and run `NStrip.exe -n -o -p Lib/Assembly-CSharp.dll` to make all types, methods, properties and fields public.
-4. Set `Logging.Console.Enabled = true` in `BenInEx/config/BenInEx.cfg` to help with debugging.
+5. Set `Logging.Console.Enabled = true` in `BenInEx/config/BenInEx.cfg` to help with debugging.
-5. Install the [ScriptEngine](https://github.com/BepInEx/BepInEx.Debug/releases) plugin to hot-load mods placed in `BepInEx/scripts/` by pressing F6.
+6. Install the [ScriptEngine](https://github.com/BepInEx/BepInEx.Debug/releases) plugin to hot-load mods placed in `BepInEx/scripts/` by pressing F6.
 This avoids having to restart the game to test changes.